toolbox-ts/toolbox-ts/packages/css-normalize/README.md

 # @toolbox-ts/css-normalize

+The new normal normalize

+normalize re-imagined

 ---

-A modern, and slightly opinionated standards-based CSS normalization layer for consistent, accessible, and predictable styling across browsers.
+A modernized, opinionated standards-based CSS normalization layer for consistent, accessible, and predictable styling across browsers.
 This package is adapted from
 [modern-normalize V3.0.1](https://github.com/sindresorhus/modern-normalize) to